a-bentofreire/beamtoix/docs/pages/main/roadmap.md

 category: Pages
 ---

-Read a detailed description about the roadmap updates on the blog [post](https://abeamer.a-bentofreire.com/blog/2018/07/04/website-published-roadmap-updates.html#roadmap-updates).
+Read a detailed description about the roadmap updates on the blog [post](https://beamtoix.a-bentofreire.com/blog/2018/07/04/website-published-roadmap-updates.html#roadmap-updates).

 ## General

 - Research how to fix vsc max file watcher problem.
-- Research on the side-effects of no longer using `clip-path` on body to allow to add widgets and toolbars to the ABeamer.
+- Research on the side-effects of no longer using `clip-path` on body to allow to add widgets and toolbars to the BeamToIX.
 - Port core parts to plugins.

 ### Teleportation